 Frequently Asked Questions

-How can crossword puzzles help improve vocabulary skills?
+How can crossword puzzles help improve a teen's vocabulary and problem-solving skills?

-What are some strategies for scoring high in Scrabble?
+What are some strategies or tips for winning a game of Scrabble?